May 28, 2019 John Romero’s Sigil is nearly here.

 The new release follows a delay that’s pushed the mod’s launch back from the planned date in mid-February.
 According to Romero, that was the result of “a few snags in production” of the boxed version of the game.
 While the mod has been ready for several months, the special editions had to be shipped before the game itself was available to play.

-If you missed the original announcement, Romero describes Sigil – which was announced late last year – as a spiritual successor to the fourth episode of Doom.
-When it releases, it’ll feature nine single-player and nine multiplayer levels, but you’ll need to own a registered copy of the original 1993 release of the shooter in order to play.
+In case you missed Romero’s original announcement, Sigil is a spiritual successor to the fourth episode of Doom.
+It’ll feature nine single-player and nine multiplayer levels – officially making it a Megawad, rather than the smaller mod format, Wad – but you’ll need to own a registered copy of the original 1993 release of Doom in order to play it.

 Take aim: Here are the best FPS games on PC